joshuadunn1/Genes-Role-on-Vascular-Calcification/README.md

 I am presenting a __sample__ of the results I acquired throughout my time at the Victor Chang Research Institute as a research assistant.
 These results are from a project I lead which involved looking at the role and mechanism of a gene we are very interested in on a vascular disease called Vascular Calcification.

-For the sake of privacy I have ommitted labels and legends from the figures as this work is not published yet.
-However, we are currently wrapping up experiments and are hoping to have the paper ready to publish.
+For the sake of privacy, as the work is yet to be published, I have ommitted labels and legends from the figures.
+However, we are currently wrapping up experiments and are hoping to have the paper ready soon.

 The data was analysed through Excel and GraphPad prism.
 The data was visualised using GraphPad Prism